Aptivi/NitrocidKS/README.md

 This simulator simulates our **future** kernel that is planned by us and is not a final planned version of Kernel, since it was minimal.
 KS _will_ continue to be developed, even if we made the real PC version of Kernel.

-The PPA for KS will come shortly as promised.

 ## |-----+--> _Notices_ <--+-----|

 - If you are going to use Chinese/Japanese/Korean language in their translated forms, use `SimSun` or other appropriate font.